nikhil9302/MLH-LHD-BUILD/Day-1/Timer Hack/README.md

 ## What we learned
 Figuring out timers and interrupts on Arduino, delay() and millis()  functions.
 ## What's next for Timer Hack
-Interfacing to detect whether you're in your seat.
+Interfacing an ultra-sonic sensor to detect whether you're in your seat.
 Adding an override "timer-freeze" button.